arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2017-07-16-how-sleepsort-helped-me-understand-concurrency-in-golang.markdown

 I have published the code in a [Github Repository](https://github.com/arpitbbhayani/go-sleep-sort).
 Feel free to fork and play around with it.

-### What else can you do
+### What else can you do with it

-I encourage you to try it out, it will be fun; and also there are tonnes of other things that you can do/learn with it.
+I encourage you to try it out, and trust me it is really fun to learn concurrency through this; Apart from running the basic sleep sort you should also try to do/learn with it.
 For example,

 Concurrency essentials
  - Go Channels for inter go-routine communication
- - Use Mutex for synchronization making things routine-safe
+ - Mutex for synchronization making things routine-safe

 You can also try to
  - collect the elements in a slice, in place of printing